orbeon/orbeon-forms-doc/XForms-~-Validation.md

 - that the value must be of the given datatype
 - that the value must satisfy constraints expressed in XPath

-*LIMITATION: As of Orbeon Forms 4.9, only the first `type` and the first `required` attributes associated with an `xf:bind` element are taken into account.
-On the other hand, all `constraint` attributes are handled.*
+*LIMITATION: As of Orbeon Forms 4.9, only the first `type` and the first `required` attribute or element associated with an `xf:bind` element are taken into account.
+On the other hand, all `constraint` elements are handled.*

 ### Multiple alerts